IBM/wc-devops-utilities/doc/DeployControllerDesign.md

 Parameter  |  Description
 ------------- | -------------
 Tenant | Tenant name.
 One tenant can contain multiple environments.
-In the Kubernetes context, the tenant environments can be separated <!--Tiffany: divided?--> by NameSpace.
+In the Kubernetes context, the tenant environments can be divided by NameSpace.
 EnvName  | Environment name for a specific tenant.
 Component | Specifies the target component to bundle third-party certificates.
 BundledCerts | Automatically fetches the certificates that are bundled with current components.